simonmichael/hledger_site/src/support.md

   <tr valign=top>
     <td>Chat:</td>
     <td>
-      The #hledger chat (~140 chatters) is the best place for quick help and feedback.
+      The #hledger chat room is the best place for quick help and feedback.
       Join Matrix and the #hledger:matrix.org room
       in <a href="http://matrix.hledger.org">your web browser</a>,
       the <a href=https://element.io">Element client</a>,
       or <a href="https://matrix.org/clients">another matrix client</a>.
-      This gives a persistent chat log and the richest experience (especially with Element).
+      This gives a persistent chat log and the richest experience, especially with Element.
       <br>
       <br>
       <!-- (<a href="https://view.matrix.org/room/ !GYlETOAdUBSCcvnEMY:matrix.org">Public chat log</a>) <br> -->